Toews' late goal leads Blackhawks past Canucks

+CHICAGO (AP) -- Jonathan Toews' offensive numbers have been subpar this season, but the Chicago Blackhawks' captain came through with a huge performance Sunday night.

-CHICAGO (AP) -- Jonathan Toews scored the tiebreaking goal with 1:18 remaining and the Chicago Blackhawks beat the Vancouver Canucks 4-2 on Sunday night for their third straight victory.
+Toews scored the tiebreaking goal with 1:18 remaining and Chicago beat the Vancouver Canucks 4-2 for its third straight victory.

-Toews, who also had three assists, connected from the left circle after Richard Panik's shot from right wing went wide and caromed off the back boards.
-Toews fired before Canucks goalie Ryan Miller could move across the crease.
+Toews, who also had three assists, connected from the left circle after Richard Panik's shot from right wing hit Canucks defenseman Alexander Edler's leg, went wide and caromed off the back boards.
+Toews fired the puck in before Canucks goalie Ryan Miller could move across the crease.

+''The goals I've scored lately are just getting those bounces, being in the right spot at the right time,'' said Toews, who now has eight goals and 18 assists in 40 games. ''It was nice to get that one on my stick.''

+Toews snapped a six-game drought with the goal.
+He had just two assists during that span.

 Panik had a goal and an assist and Patrick Kane also scored for the Blackhawks, who have won seven of their last nine.
 Marian Hossa added an empty-netter with 24 seconds left for his 18th goal and 400th point with Chicago.

+''It's a huge night for him,'' Panik said. ''Hopefully he'll jump on that and go from here.''

-Troy Stecher and Bo Horvat scored 46 second apart early in the third period to tie it for Vancouver.
+Corey Crawford made 26 saves to earn his 200th win after Troy Stecher and Bo Horvat scored 46 seconds apart early in the third period to tie it for Vancouver.

+''It's always nice to reach those milestones.''
+Crawford said. ''It's tough to give up that lead, too.

+''We didn't get down, didn't get frustrated.
+Came back with a big goal.
+Nice to see 'Tazer' get that one too.''

 Miller stopped 31 shots as the Canucks lost in regulation for just the second time in their last 13.

+''It's really a kick in the teeth to come all the way back and lose on a fairly fluky kind of play,'' Miller said. ''We got ourselves back in the game in the second and I think we carried it into the third.

+''Just really disappointed to not get a point at least out of here, especially with that effort.''

 Panik and Kane scored 3:03 apart late in the first to stake the Blackhawks to a 2-0 lead after 20 minutes.
-Chicago dominated the frame, outshooting Vancouver 18-9.
+Chicago dominated the period, outshooting Vancouver 18-9.

-Set up by Campbell, Panik ripped a one-timer from the slot That clinked off the crossbar and past Miller for his 11th with 5:33 left in the first.
+Set up by Campbell, Panik ripped a one-timer from the slot that clinked off the crossbar and past Miller for his 11th with 5:33 left in the first.

 Kane got his 15th with 2:30 to go after Vancouver's Luca Sbisa lost the puck in the right corner.
 Kane's shot from the circle hit the stick blade of the Canucks' Henrik Sedin and deflected over Miller's shoulder.